Email & Password

-I have seen broken veins improved after a single treatment which is a pleasant surprise since this capability was not even mentioned in any of the marketing materials (which generally tend to be overly optimistic and aspirational!).
+I have seen broken veins improve after a single treatment which is a pleasant surprise since this capability was not even mentioned in any of the marketing materials (which generally tend to be overly optimistic and aspirational!).

 It is excellent for the eyelids and the American Plastic Surgeon who first described this has coined the term, the Madonna Lift, for this.

 But the most exciting recent experience has been the use of the Fractional CO2 laser for stretch marks.
 The laser drills holes into the areas with stretch marks without damaging the overlying skin.
 The heat created by the laser stimulates new collagen and elastic fibres to form, thickening the dermis (deeper layer) of the skin which improves the appearance of the stretchmarks.
-Watch this video for an example of the treatment.

-This is very exciting indeed as stretchmarks are a very common problem and to date there has been no truly effective solution.
+This is very exciting indeed as stretchmarks are a very common problem and to date, there has been no truly effective solution.
 For this and all of the above reasons, the Fractional C02 laser remains my favourite non-surgical treatment – to date.

 Dr David Eccleston shares what you need to know before getting cosmetic injectables and the questions you must ask your Dr or Nurse...